-Soil pollution happens when the soil contaminants exceed a certain threshold reaching amounts (concentrations) that could pose a risk to human health and ecosystem or is simply above the natural background levels.
+Soil pollution happens when soil contaminants exceed a certain threshold amount that could pose a risk to human health and ecosystem or are simply above the natural background levels.

-If the potential for repeated releases of non-degradable or less degradable contaminants exist (such as metals, PCBs, perchlorate) in a certain area (e.g., close to your home), it is always prudent to evaluate and test the soil for pollution through accumulation over longer time;
+If the potential for repeated releases of non-degradable or less degradable contaminants (such as metals, PCBs, perchlorate) exists in a certain area, for instance, close to your home, it is always prudent to evaluate and test the soil for pollution through accumulation over longer time.

-The bare soil generate a higher health risk as compared to vegetated soil.
-This is because the bare soil is more exposed to wind erosion and may generate poisoned dust (soil poisoning dirt or soil poisoning dust) that can enter homes, cover crops and vegetation and be directly inhaled by people.
-Additionally if soil is vegetated and regularly irrigated, there is less risk of pollutants accumulating and concentrating in that soil, although the risk for groundwater impact becomes higher in that case.
+Bare soil generates a higher health risk than vegetated soil.
+This is because the bare soil is more exposed to wind erosion and may generate poisoned dust (soil poisoning dirt or soil poisoning dust) that can enter homes, spread across crops and vegetation, and be directly inhaled by people.
+Additionally, if soil is vegetated and regularly irrigated, there is less risk of pollutants accumulating and concentrating in that soil, although the risk for groundwater impact becomes higher in that case.
 In general, it is prudent to keep the lawn adjacent to your home well vegetated and irrigated in order to reduce any health risks from soil poison.